 In the very limited time available (3-days), and after a lot of long hours, the team was able to establish a specification and to fabricate a proof of concept that illustrated that a rudimentary ventilator could be made by automating an industry standard Ambu bag, using a scavenged rear wiper motor and a machined box assembly.
 A short YouTube video link can be found on the Field Ventilator main page.

-Understandably, lacking clinical trials and a track record the design was not selected by the UK Government.
-However, not to be dispelled the team was re-formed with the blessing of UCL by WCE Liveryman Brian M Back and Professor Nachiappan Chockalingam with the determination that a modified and verified version of the concept model should be developed.
+Understandably, lacking clinical trials and a track record, the design was not selected by the UK Government.
+However, not to be dissuaded, the team was re-formed, with the blessing of UCL and the WCE, headed by WCE Court Assistant Brian M Back and Professor Nachiappan Chockalingam with the determination that a modified and verified version of the concept model should be developed.
 The focus of this development would be to engineer a simple, robust, low cost design that could help tackle the impending crisis around the developing world.
 Further, the design would not just assist SARS-Cov-2 (Covid-19) victims but would also help treat other conditions such as Asthma, Emphysema, Pneumonia and similar respiratory diseases plus the many innocent casualties of war and violence, plus women during childbirth in the Remote & Resource Stressed Parts of the World.

-On the 26th of March 2020, just one week after the initial call, the Field Ventilator Project was born and has received since the continued support from UCL providing accelerated access to experts with engineering, legal and regulatory expertise, as well as feedback from clinicians in a range of different resource settings in UK, Kenya and India
+On the 26th of March 2020, just one week after the initial call, the Field Ventilator Project was born with the continuing support of the WCE & UCL which have provided accelerated access to experts with engineering, legal and regulatory expertise, as well as feedback from clinicians in a range of different resource settings in UK, France, Nigeria and India,

 Director of Centre for Biomechanics and Rehabilitation Technologies at Staffordshire University.
 He is a Fellow of the Institute of Physics and Engineering in Medicine.
 He has over 600 research outputs, including over 200 full research manuscripts and serves in the editorial panel for several scientific journals.
 His recent project in collaboration with the World Health Organisation and the International Society for Prosthetics and Orthotics supported the development of WHO Standards for Prosthetics and Orthotics Service Provision.
 He is involved in charitable and non-profit organisations to help the wider global community on healthy ageing and assistive technology to aid mobility.
 Member of the Worshipful Company of Engineers,